RESPONDING TO COVID-19

 Frequently Asked Questions

 We appreciate the trust you place in our teams, both nationally and internationally when you participate in our programs.
-Please review the following frequently asked questions for more information about how we are responding to Covid-19 and how we are preparing for the re-opening of in-person squad operations.
-If you have any additional questions please feel free to reach out to email@example.com
+Please review the following frequently asked questions for more information about how we are responding to Covid-19 and how we are preparing for in-person squad operations.
+If you have any additional questions please feel free to reach out to email@example.com.

-Squads Abroad is taking a number of precautions to mitigate the risks of COVID transmission on its programs, including but not limited to the following:
+Squads Abroad is taking a number of precautions to mitigate the risks of COVID transmission on programs, including but not limited to the following:

 - Observing social distancing measures at all brigade sites, including lodging facilities and community sites.